cako/blog/_posts/2018-03-14-julia-fortran.md

 end
 {% endhighlight %}

-A table with the summary of results can be found below (run with `julia -p 2`, taking the minimum over 3 runs):
+A table with the summary of results can be found below (see [here](https://github.com/cako/cako.github.io/blob/master/codes/2018-03-14-julia-fortran/bench_example.sh)):

 |           | Native Fortran |          | Julia Fortran |          | Native Julia |          |        |